 What is Assessment?

 Assessment is the process by which we deliberatively and systematically collect information about student learning.
-This information is important in knowing whether we as the faculty and staff of Hilbert College are fulfilling our mission to educate students in liberal arts and professional programs to become informed citizens committed to serving and strengthening their communities.
-The process of assessment provides us with measureable outcomes to evaluate our success in achieving that mission and to make informed decisions as we constantly strive to improve student learning outcomes at all levels of the institution.
+This information is important in knowing whether Hilbert College is fulfilling its mission of educating students in liberal arts and professional programs to become informed citizens committed to serving and strengthening their communities.
+The process of assessment provides measureable outcomes to evaluate our success in achieving that mission and to make informed decisions as we constantly strive to improve student learning outcomes at all levels of the institution.
 Assessment of student learning serves two primary purposes: improvement and accountability.

 Assessment for Improvement: